chick-p/sesame-for-fitbit-versa/README.md

 # README
-sesame-app is an application for fitbit versa that to lock and unlock your door with Sesame, smart-lock device.
+This sesame-app is an application for fitbit versa that to lock and unlock your door with Sesame, smart-lock device.
 Please open Fitbit Application on iPhone, set this app configuration.

 ## Fitbit Versa screenshots